hwborchers/zaRastro/README.md

 ## R Packages for Astronomy

+- rcosmo (2020)
+  Cosmic Microwave Background Data Analysis; handling and analysing spherical, HEALPix and Cosmic Microwave Background (CMB) data on a HEALPix grid.

+- solaR (2020)
+  provides functions to determine the movement of the sun from the earth and to determine incident solar radiation.

+- astrochron (2019)
+  contains routines for astronomical time scale construction, time series analysis, time scale development, and paleoclimate analysis.

-- suncalc (2018)
+- suncalc (2019)
   calculates sun position, sunlight phases (times for sunrise, sunset, dusk, etc.), moon position and lunar phase for the given location and time; interface to the 'suncalc.js' library, part of the [SunCalc.net](<http://suncalc.net>) project.

+- UPMASK (2019)
+  performs unsupervised photometric membership assignment in stellar clusters using, e.g., photometry and spatial positions.

 - lira (2018)
   performs Bayesian linear regression and forecasting in Astronomy, accounting for all kinds of errors and correlations in the data.

-- celestial (2017)
+- celestial (2018)
   includes a collection of common astronomical functions and conversion routines, particularly the HMS and degrees schemes.

-- astrochron (2017)
-  contains routines for astronomical time scale construction, time series analysis, time scale development, and paleoclimate analysis.

-- UPMASK (2017)
-  performs unsupervised photometric membership assignment in stellar clusters using, e.g., photometry and spatial positions.

 - SPADAR (2017)
   provides functions to create all-sky grid plots of widely used astronomical coordinate systems (equatorial, ecliptic, galactic) and scatter plots of data on any of these systems, including on-the-fly system conversion.